How to eat deliciously with less salt, potassium, glucose.

 Potassium

-kidney.com notes that I can protect my kidneys by watching how much I consume potassium.
+kidney.com notes that I can protect my kidneys by watching how much I consume potassium, which affects blood pressure.

 A potassium level of 5 or higher detected in the blood, called hyperkalemia, means the kidneys are not able to remove excess potassium.
 That can cause irregular heartbeat or a heart attack.